Economic Data Scheduled For Tuesday - Benzinga

-- The S&P Corelogic Case-Shiller home price index for March is scheduled for release at 9:00 a.m.
+- International trade report for April will be released at 8:30 a.m.
 ET.
-The index, which rose 2.4% in February, is expected to increase another 2.2% in March.
+Analysts expect a deficit of $92.0 billion for total goods and services trade in April, compared with a $109.8 billion deficit in the previous month.

-- The FHFA house price index for March will be released at 9:00 a.m.
+- Data on consumer credit for April will be released at 3:00 p.m.
 ET.
-Analysts expect a monthly increase of 1.9% in March, compared with a record 2.1% surge in the previous month.

-- The Chicago PMI for May is scheduled for release at 9:45 a.m.
-ET.
-The index is expected to increase to 57.1 in May from April's reading of 56.4.

-- The Conference Board's consumer confidence index for May is scheduled for release at 10:00 a.m.
-ET.
-The index has been steady during the previous two reports with analysts expecting a decline to 104.0 for May.

-- Data on farm prices for April will be released at 3:00 p.m.
-ET.
+Consumer credit is likely to rise $31.7 billion in April versus a $52.4 billion increase in the prior month.

 Check out our premarket coverage here